 Jeffrey Rosen is a senior litigation partner and regulatory lawyer with a practice that involves complex business litigation matters.
 From 2006 to 2009, he served as General Counsel and Senior Policy Advisor for the White House Office of Management and Budget, making him the Administration’s lead lawyer on regulatory and fiscal issues.
 He previously served as General Counsel of the U.S. Department of Transportation from 2003-2006, and was a litigator at Kirkland & Ellis from 1982-2003.

-Partner, Nelson Mullins Riley & Scarborough, Washington D.C.
+Of Counsel, Nelson Mullins Riley & Scarborough, Washington D.C.

 Thomas Sullivan has an extensive background representing small businesses before lawmakers and regulators.
 In his current position at the law firm of Nelson Mullins Riley and Scarborough, Sullivan focuses on legislative and regulatory issues confronting the transportation industry.
 Sullivan is the former executive director of the NFIB Small Business Legal Center and served as Chief Counsel for Advocacy in the Small Business Administration.
 As Chief Counsel, he headed a team of attorneys and economists who worked to remove regulatory barriers and to elevate small business visibility within all levels of government.